brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Hyperlite Mountain Gear 55L Southwest pack (black).
 This is the most durable version of the HMG packs, which is important given the amount of times you'll scrape/snag your pack on rocks and trees on the LT.
 Yes, it's a bit heavier.
-I used the standard contractor-bag to keep things dry inside and did not use a pack cover.
+I used the tried-and-true contractor bag to keep things dry inside and did not use a pack cover.
 I never had a problem with things getting wet, even during a few bad rain storms.
+One thing I particularly liked about the Southwest pack is that I could easily fit my tent, Tyvek ground sheet, and rain jacket in the outside pocket of my pack.
+None of the really wet things ever needed to go inside the pack.
 * Big Agnes Copper Spur UL1 free-standing tent.
 I'm 5' 11" and found the 1-person to be comfortable.
 I kept my pack outside under the "vestibule" and it stayed dry, even through a few bad rain storms.
 I used the trekking pole vestibule configuration twice when I needed to cook in rainy conditions and that worked fine.
 I brought a few short pieces of paracord which were useful for (a) clotheslines inside the tent or (b) anchoring tent corners when pitching on wooden platforms.
+The tent dries quickly when left in the sun.
-* 6x9 Tyvek sheet ground cover.
+* 6x9 Tyvek sheet ground cover
 * Enlightened Equipment Revelation 20 quilt
 * A silk sleeping bag liner
 * Therm-a-Rest NeoAir NextLite NXT sleeping pad.
 Comfortable enough, and not too loud.